-Course Number and Name: MDT 291 (1‐3) Special Project in Media Technology

 Description: A course designed to provide the student with practical application of skills and knowledge gained in the courses.
 The instructor works closely with the student to insure that the selection of a project will enhance the student’s learning experience.